iainquayle/birch/construct.md

 s.a
 and destructuring is done by curly braces.
 {a, b} = s
 aliasing for destructuring will be done using the as keyword.
 {a, b as c} = s

 ### algebraic types

-#### typing

-{ a: u32 | b: u32 }

 #### instantiation

 (exact syntax is not yet decided)

-a = b: 1
+a: 1
-c = d: 2
+b: 2

 if returned from a branching expression such as if or match, the type will be inferred, as follows

 if
 | x == 1 -> b: 1
-| _ -> d: 2
+| _ -> d: 1.0

 this will result in a type of
-{ b: i32 | d: i32 }
+b: i32 | d: f32

 #### access

-access is done by pattern matching.
+access is done by pattern matching. match a

-match a
 | b: x -> x
 | d: x -> x
+or, for use in conditions, the is keyword will be used. if
+| a is b: x -> x
+...

 ### arrays

 #### instantiation

-arrays are instantiated by square brackets, and are fixed length for the moment. not sure whether vectors will be the mutable version, or if arrays will allow for resizing.
+arrays are instantiated by square brackets, and are fixed.
 \[1, 2, 3\]
 or
 \[\]